jlpdeveloper/grocery-app/README.md

 A mobile-friendly family grocery application built with Nuxt 4, Nuxt UI, and Supabase.
 This app allows family members to maintain individual recurring grocery lists and a shared shopping list.

+## Introduction
+This project was created when I identified a need for a simple grocery management app that would allow my wife and me to manage our grocery lists together instead of collating notes and texts together.

+This app is offered for anyone who suffers this same problem and wishes to use it.

+_Note:_ This is not a production worthy app.
+It lacks logging, error handling, data retention, and many other key features before it should be offered to the public.

 ## 🚀 Features

 - **Collaborative Shopping List**: View items from all users, grouped by display name.